-If you are someone who owns relatively little, has a great deal of debt, or otherwise does not have much to be distributed at your passing then you need a will, as well.
+If you own relatively little, have a great deal of debt, or otherwise do not have much to be distributed at your passing, then you need a will, as well.
 If nothing else, having a will and other types of late-life planning can allow your family to access whatever funds you do have in a bank account to pay expenses for your burial or funeral.
-Without a will or something like a payable on death account through a bank, your family would have to go through a probate court to access any funds necessary for the end of your life.
+Without a will or something like a payable-on-death account through a bank, your family would have to go through a probate court to access any funds necessary for the end of your life.

 This is an easy subject for those of you who do not have much in the way of property to ignore.
 What's the harm, you may be thinking, of not having a will.
 Well, I think we have seen that the more prepared you are for something the better off you will be.
 Drafting a will could be a small step towards responsibility and positive decision-making that you need to improve your life.

 How much does it cost to draft a basic will in Texas?